How to lodge a complaint with the European Court of Human Rights

 The ECtHR assumes that national courts have primary responsibility for the protection of human rights.
 To avoid bringing a complaint before the ECtHR in cases where the problem can be resolved at the national level, it is important to exhaust all available remedies.

-Tip: Has the court ruled against you and do you want to defend yourself?
-We will assess your chances of success and take care of preparing an appeal or appeal depending on the proceedings and the stage they are at.
+Has the court ruled against you and do you want to fight it?
+We will assess your chances of success and take care of the preparation of an appeal or appeal depending on the proceedings and the stage they are at.

-You have met the deadline for filing a complaint
+You have complied with the deadline for filing a complaint

 Once you have exhausted your domestic remedies, you must lodge a complaint with the ECtHR within four months of the date on which a final decision is given under the national legal system.
 This time limit is fixed and compliance with this condition is crucial for your complaint to be accepted for consideration by the ECtHR.